tjcsl/cslbot/README.md

 Setup
 -----
 Run ./bot.py to setup the initial configuration and change values in config.cfg as needed.
+You must copy helpers/groups.example to helpers/groups.cfg and make any needed changes to configure the commands and/or hooks you want.

 Python must be at least 3.4.